-- Flexible construction allows for these ADA safety products to be placed on different surfaces such as inclines, slopes or dips in walkways and sidewalks.
+- Flexible construction allows for these ADA sidewalk pavers to be placed on different surfaces such as inclines, slopes or dips in walkways and sidewalks.

 - Raised and truncated domes can serve to warn partially sighted and blind pedestrians to upcoming intersections or hazards inducing different surfaces.
 In addition, truncated domes are unique and therefore the most easily detectable surface.

-- This ADA safety equipment is hard enough to provide noticeable detection with the help of a cane.
+- Truncated domes are hard enough to provide noticeable detection with the help of a cane.

-- ADA safety products are available in a variety of colors such as safety red, brick red, black and yellow.
+- Detectable warning pavers are available in a variety of colors such as safety red, brick red, black and yellow.
 These light and dark colors ensure that partially blind people or those with severe visual impairment can easily distinguish between adjoining surfaces.

 - Available in different sizes measuring 2’ x 2’, 2’ x 3’, 2’ x 4’ or 2’ x 5’ to suit different needs and a variety of application areas.

 - Impact-resistant and can withstand increased wear and tear associated with high traffic zones and parking lots.